CallMeFabioo/bytebank/README.md

 # Bytebank

-A new Flutter project created on the [Curso de Fundamentos de Flutter: Crie o seu primeiro App](https://cursos.alura.com.br/course/flutter-fundamentos).
+A new Flutter project created on the [Formação Flutter](https://cursos.alura.com.br/formacao-flutter).

 ## Getting Started